-If you’re interested in creating a process for an honor walk or other tribute, you may find the resource guide below helpful.
+If you’re interested in creating a process for an honor walk or other tribute, reach out to your hospital donation liaison for assistance.

 A LifeShare donation champion acts as a change agent within the hospital by serving as a resource in real-time, assisting peers, working with all members of the care team and LifeShare staff, and advocating for donation with hospital leadership.
 The goal of the champion role is to improve the donation process through better collaboration between hospital and LifeShare.
 This can be used as a clinical ladder project.

 If you are interested in becoming a donation champion, please contact your assigned LifeShare Hospital Donation Liaison and you can read more about the role of a donation champion using the button below.